nordic-institute/X-Road/ansible/README.md

 The used repository can be configured in `vars_files/remote_repo.yml`.
 The file contains repository and key variables for RHEL and Ubuntu 18.

+#### Remote database

+Since X-Road 6.22.0 it is possible to configure Security Server to use remote database.
+To do this with Ansible one needs to edit `vars_files/ss_database` property values.

+- `database_host` - URL or the database server including the port e.g. `127.0.0.1:5432`.
+When using remote database also set `database_admin_password`.
+When using local database leave it empty.
+- `database_admin_password` - Password of the `postgres` user.
+When using remote database, this value needs to be set.
+Otherwise leave it empty.

+Other properties in `vars_files/ss_database` determine the usernames and passwords that X-Road uses in connections.

 #### Additional variables

 Parameters such as the admin username and password or the CA server's distinguished name values